The Dutch Liberating Structures User Group: Our Purpose-To-Practice

 - People who aren’t overly fond of working in groups or flat-out dislike Liberating Structures so that we can learn how to better engage and unleash them;

-- We will actively seek out collaboration and connection with other User Groups of Liberating Structures;
+- We actively seek out collaboration and connection with other User Groups of Liberating Structures;

-- We will announce and plan upcoming events on Meetup.org;
+- We announce and plan upcoming events on Meetup.org;

-- We will collaborate on Slack, using a channel within the Slack for Liberating Structures;
+- We collaborate on Slack, using a channel within the Slack for Liberating Structures;

 - Every meetup will be facilitated by a different Design Team to maximize the opportunity for everyone to facilitate Liberating Structures in a safe environment;

 - We debrief each Liberating Structure to maximize the learning for everyone involved, regardless of their experience with Liberating Structures;

 - We mix thematic, prepared meetups with meetups that are Open Spaces.
 This allows us to either dive deep into a particular topic on the one hand while also allowing people to bring in personal challenges and get help or to simply work together on something they care about;

 - We periodically refine and refresh our Purpose to Practice, making sure it remains bold, relevant and appealing;